pdubrovskiy/Software-Automation-Labs/README.md

 # Software-Automation-Labs ⚡️

-A comprehensive collection of software testing labs, featuring both Unit Testing (Lab 1) and End-to-End Testing (Lab 2) implementations using TypeScript.
+A collection of software testing labs, featuring both Unit Testing (Lab 1) and End-to-End Testing (Lab 2) implementations using TypeScript.

 ## 🌟 Overview